Aquatic Center Rules

 - Patrons must stay off lane lines.

-- Only Coast Guard Approved Personal Flotation Devices (PFDs, aka lifejackets) are allowed; inflatables/pool floats are prohibited.
+- Only Coast Guard Approved Personal Flotation Devices (PFDs, aka life jackets) are allowed; inflatables/pool floats are not.

 - Only joggers, water walkers and rehab patients are allowed in the lanes with PFDs.

 - Starting blocks may be used only during a scheduled practice time by swim team members when coaches are on deck.